BaseMax/GooglePlayWebServiceAPI/README.md

 - `parse`: mostly used internally – but can be used to parse any URL or text for valid Play Store app links and return their packageNames
 - `parseSearch`: search for apps by given terms
 - `parseSimilar`: search for what Google Play considers apps similar to the one specified
+- `parseOthers`: other apps by the same developer
 - `parseCategory`: list apps from a specified category
 - `parseCategories`: list available categories
 - `parseApplication`: get details for a specific app